gs6651/SecondBrain/Routing_Legacy/MPLS.md

-TDP & LDP Caveats
-Label protocol must match for adjacency debug ip packet detail can be used to discover remote label protocol Devices must have route to transport-address to establish TCP session Transport address comes from LDP Router-ID
-Router-ID selection similar to OSPF/BGP/etc.
-Can be modified with interface level commands...
-IOS  mpls ldp discovery transport-address
-IOS XR discovery transport-address

-Overlay VPNs
-Service Provider does not participate in customer routing Must be provisioned prior to communication
-Frame Relay & ATM PVCs
-Leased lines
-GRE Tunnels
-Overlay suffers from (n(n-l ))/2 scalability issues Allows customers to use flexible addressing scheme

-Peer to Peer VPNs
-Service Provider does participate in customer routing No static provisioning required
-Service Provider required to keep customer traffic separate through route filtering and access-lists Does not allow customers to use flexible addressing Problems with default routing

-Different MPLS Modes:
-• Label Distribution Mode
-	○ Downstream-on-Demand
-○ Unsolicited Downstream
-• Label Retention Mode
-	○ Liberal
-	○ Conservative
-• LSP control mode
-	○ Independent
-	○ Control

-LDP & It's Operations:
-LDP Functions :
-LSR Discovery
-Session Establishment & Maintenance
-Advertisement of Label Mappings
-Housekeeping by means of Notifications

-LDP Hello :
-UDP to discover Neighbors on Port 646 and IP : 224.0.0.2 After discovery, communicate on TCP-646 & LDP-IDs, for session parameters like : Timers, LDP/TDP, VPI/VCI ranges, DLCI ranges Timers : 5, 15 (Default, but can be changed)
-If Timers are miss-matched, lower value will be consider, like BGP

-LDP-ID
-6 Bytes Field
-4 Bytes used for identifying the LSR Uniquely
-2 Bytes used to identify "Label Space"
-If last 2 Bytes == 0, Per-Platform Label Space
-If last 2 Bytes !=0, per-interface label space (LC-ATM) LDP-ID must be reachable to neighbor

-All-frame relay links will require only 1 LDP session for all links LC-ATM will require 1 LDP session for 1 Link

-LSR's working mode :
-Advertisement Mode
-Unsolicited Downstream (UD)
-Downstream-on-Demand (DoD) advertisement mode
-Label Retention Mode
-Liberal Label Retention (LLR)
-Conservative Label Retention (CLR) mode
-LSP Control Mode
-Independent LSP Control
-Ordered LSP Control mode
+### TDP & LDP Caveats
+ - Label protocol must match for adjacency
+ - `debug ip packet detail` can be used to discover remote label protocol
+ - Devices must have route to transport-address to establish TCP session
+ - Transport address comes from LDP Router-ID
+ - Router-ID selection similar to OSPF/BGP/etc.
+ - Can be modified with interface level commands...
+ - IOS  mpls ldp discovery transport-address
+ - IOS XR discovery transport-address

+### Overlay VPNs
+ - Service Provider does not participate in customer routing
+ - Must be provisioned prior to communication
+ - Frame Relay & ATM PVCs
+ - Leased lines
+ - GRE Tunnels
+ - Overlay suffers from (n(n-l ))/2 scalability issues
+ - Allows customers to use flexible addressing scheme

+### Peer to Peer VPNs
+ - Service Provider does participate in customer routing
+ - No static provisioning required
+ - Service Provider required to keep customer traffic separate through route filtering and access-lists
+ - Does not allow customers to use flexible addressing
+ - Problems with default routing

+### Different MPLS Modes:
+ - Label Distribution Mode
+	 - Downstream-on-Demand
+ - Unsolicited Downstream
+ - Label Retention Mode
+	- Liberal
+	- Conservative
+ - LSP control mode
+	- Independent
+	- Control

+### LDP & It's Operations:
+ - ***LDP Functions:***
+	- LSR Discovery
+	- Session Establishment & Maintenance
+	- Advertisement of Label Mappings
+	- Housekeeping by means of Notifications

+ - ***LDP Hello:***
+	- UDP to discover Neighbors on Port 646 and IP : 224.0.0.2
+	- After discovery, communicate on TCP-646 & LDP-IDs, for session parameters like : Timers, LDP/TDP, VPI/VCI ranges, DLCI ranges
+	- Timers : 5, 15 (Default, but can be changed)
+	- If Timers are miss-matched, lower value will be consider, like BGP

+ - ***LDP-ID***
+	- 6 Bytes Field
+	- 4 Bytes used for identifying the LSR Uniquely
+	- 2 Bytes used to identify "Label Space"
+	- If last 2 Bytes == 0, Per-Platform Label Space
+	- If last 2 Bytes !=0, per-interface label space (LC-ATM)
+	- LDP-ID must be reachable to neighbor

+> All-frame relay links will require only 1 LDP session for all links LC-ATM will require 1 LDP session for 1 Link

+***LSR's working mode:***
+ - Advertisement Mode
+ - Unsolicited Downstream (UD)
+ - Downstream-on-Demand (DoD) advertisement mode
+ - Label Retention Mode
+ - Liberal Label Retention (LLR)
+ - Conservative Label Retention (CLR) mode
+ - LSP Control Mode
+ - Independent LSP Control
+ - Ordered LSP Control mode

 Controlling VPNv4 Routes